valladao/cv/README.md

 2. Connected to Storefront API and built shared components.
 3. Configured deployment via Oxygen CLI and GitHub workflows.
 4. Delivered design system integration before project was frozen.

-#### Product Q&A Section (Dec 2023 – Jan 2024)

-1. Designed a dynamic block for displaying customer questions and staff answers.
-2. Implemented logic to loop through Q&A metafields tied to individual products.
-3. Built a structured, accessible layout using native Shopify components and Liquid.
-4. Ensured compatibility with translation systems and responsive breakpoints.
-5. Enabled content management through Shopify admin without the need for hardcoding.
-6. Integrated fallback handling for products without Q&A content.

 ---